Travis Bryenton is a business broker specializing in the sale of fly fishing businesses across the United States.

 Fly fishing businesses often derive value from factors beyond financial statements alone.
 Brand reputation, customer loyalty, guide relationships, destination access, vendor accounts, and owner involvement can significantly influence valuation and buyer interest.

-A specialized approach ensures the business is positioned accurately, marketed to buyers who understand the fly fishing industry, and transitioned in a way that protects both value and legacy.
+A specialized approach helps ensure the business is positioned accurately, marketed to buyers who understand the fly fishing industry, and transitioned in a way that protects both value and legacy.

 Considering a Sale?